Routine Venipuncture

 - Identify and describe equipment used for routine venipuncture.

-- Describe and utilize the required steps to perform routine venipuncture.
+- Describe the required steps to perform routine venipuncture.

-- Understand how pre-analytic and hidden errors affect the quality of a specimen.
+- Understand how pre-examination and hidden errors affect the quality of a specimen.

-- Describe actions that ensure safety during performance of a venipuncture.
+- Describe actions that ensure safety during venipuncture.

 Course Outline